 For instance, the compounding example in the previous section would look like this:

 100 = fv / (1 + (.05/1)) ^ 5

 This would translate to: 100 * (1.05) ^ 5 = fv or 100 * 1.27628 = fv.

 The formula then returns the future value for the simple interest example as fv = 127.63, rounded off.

 As long as four out of five values are present, an investor would be able to compute for what they require in an investment.

-This information has been sourced from Pennsylvania State University and Investopedia.
+This information has been sourced from Pennsylvania State University.